Mariusz-Zmuda/PORTFOLIO_WEATHER_API/README.md

 # PORTFOLIO_WEATHER_API

-This is a simple JavaScript application to fetch weather data from api.openweathermap.org.
+This is a simple JavaScript application to fetch weather data from OpenWeatherMap https://api.openweathermap.org.

 Type the city and click 'submit' button to get the information.